X4V13R007/alx-low_level_programming/README.md

-I've recently began my software engineering carrer at ALX, and as part of the leearning requirement, C programming language was introduced.
+I've recently began my software engineering career at ALX, and as part of the learning requirement, C programming language was introduced.
 This repository would enable me to keep track of all the projects carried out.